lhovon/how2sde/README.md

 Similarly to abstractions and APIs, almost everything in software can be viewed through the lens of a server and a client.
 The terms are commonly used to refer to web servers and clients but they are more of a conceptual view of anything returning (serving) data (of any kind) to something that has requested it (client).
 E.g. a program calling using the file API to open a file is a client and the file-system is the server.
 Client-server is often used in opposition to peer-to-peer systems, but really each peer is simply able to act as both a server and a client depending on the situation.

 # Topics

 # UNIX - OS internals and the Shell

 ## Overview

 An OS virtualizes and provides abstractions of the computer's physical resources, most notably the CPU, the memory and the storage, but also network interfaces and peripherals.
-OSes are conceptually split in 2 layers: the kernel - which is the core of the OS and interacts directly with the physical resources, and "user-space" which is a set of higher level abstractions that non-kernel programs (userspace programs) interact with.
-The layer between the two is called the system call (syscall) interface - the kernel's API are the system calls.
+OSes are conceptually split in 2 layers: the kernel the core of the OS that interfaces directly with the physical resources, and ["user-space"](https://en.wikipedia.org/wiki/User_space_and_kernel_space) which is where all non-kernel prgorams execute.
+The layer between the two is the system call (syscall) interface - the kernel's API are the system calls.

 We're mostly concerned with UNIX-based operating systems, which more or less follow the [POSIX API](https://en.wikipedia.org/wiki/POSIX), a standardized set of APIs for operating systems.
 The term UNIX is historical and used loosely to refer to all [Unix-like](https://en.wikipedia.org/wiki/Unix-like) systems, including [Linux](https://en.wikipedia.org/wiki/Linux), which is an open-source kernel invented by legendary programmer and [flamer](https://news.ycombinator.com/item?id=39191899) Linus Torvalds.
 Most UNIX-like OSes use the linux kernel (e.g. Ubuntu, Fedora, Redhat) so you can use the terms interchangeably.

-When you log into your OS with your mouse and keyboard, you are actually running a window-manager graphical user interace (GUI) program that is calling a ton of system calls to allow you and the other programs you launch to do their jobs.
+When you log into your OS with your mouse and keyboard, you are actually running a window-manager graphical user interace (GUI) program that is making a ton of system calls to allow you and the other programs you launch to do their jobs.
 Another classic way of interacting with an OS is through a [shell](https://en.wikipedia.org/wiki/Shell_(computing)), which is a command-line interface (also called a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), a terminal).
-The shell is itself a program: an interpretor for a scripting language, which allows a user to enter commands, launch other programs and write scripts to automate the shell.
+The shell is itself a program: an interpreter for a scripting language, which allows a user to enter commands, launch other programs and write scripts to automate the shell.
 The shell interpretor is the one calling the kernel API behind the scenes, it merely offers an abstraction to the user.
-The common shell for unix systems is [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) and the others are mostly compatible, mostly becasue using a shell well involves calling other standard programs like find, grep, curl.
+The common shell for unix systems is [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).

 Most UNIX-like OSes are written in C, making it the de-facto OS programming language.
 It is also infamous for being 'unsafe' and allowing a lot of 'footguns' leading to crashes and a huge amounts of security vulnerabilities.
-Nowadays, evangelical Rust users (the rust-aceans) push their language as a memory-safe alternative, because the Rust language has facilities that avoid a large class of bugs present in memory unsafe languages.
-[Memory safety](https://en.wikipedia.org/wiki/Memory_safety) refers to having to manually manage (allocate/deallocate) memory, which is notoriously hard to do at a large scale and handling pointers to memory locations directly (the `char*`).
-Pointers can be complicated to reason about especially because you often have pointers to pointers (e.g. `char**`) and have mostly been hidden (abstracted away) in more modern programming languages.
-But it's intersting to know that higher-level languages like Java and Python are often themselves written in C behind the scenes (see [CPython](https://github.com/python/cpython) or [this post](https://stackoverflow.com/questions/1220914/in-which-language-are-the-java-compiler-and-jvm-written)).
+Nowadays, evangelical Rust users (rustaceans) push their language as a memory-safe alternative, because the Rust language has facilities that avoid a large class of bugs present in memory unsafe languages.
+[Memory safety](https://en.wikipedia.org/wiki/Memory_safety) refers to having to manually manage (allocate/deallocate) memory, which is notoriously hard to do at a large scale and handling pointers to memory locations directly (e.g. `char*`).
+Pointers can be complicated to reason about especially because you often have pointers to pointers (e.g. `char**`) and have thus been hidden (abstracted away) in more modern programming languages.
+But it's interesting to know that higher-level languages are often themselves written in C (see [CPython](https://github.com/python/cpython) or [this post](https://stackoverflow.com/questions/1220914/in-which-language-are-the-java-compiler-and-jvm-written)).

 Additional: